AntelopeLCA/xdb/api/antelope_api.md

 Ostensibly, antelope v1 was the CalRecycle / ASP.NET / uo-lca implementation, with unit-indexed entities.

 antelope v2 was first operationalized with amaru, and this is rewriting that.
+The foreground interface for antelope v2 is nicknamed `oryx` and is implemented in a separate server.

 ## Query Design